JarettForzano/contextual-extractor/README.md

 ### The process (simplified)
-1. Train a CNN model to classify the slices as text or visual
+1. ~~Train a CNN model to classify the slices as text or visual~~ Originally I was training a model but after testing and seeing how much better it was to just fine tune the MobileNetV2 model I decided to change my approach
 2. Slice a pdf into indivudal peices which we can then feed into the CNN model
 3. After labeling the slices we can then reconstruct the slices into relevant groups
 4. Using a LLM in a mono or bidirectional approach to provide context to the image